-- Akron Law School's Alumni Database.
-The Career Services Office can obtain for you the names of alumni in specific geographic regions. - A Lexis or Westlaw search of attorneys: Generate a list of possible contacts in a particular practice area (your search can be refined to seek Akron Law graduates who practice in your area of interest). - Professionals who have been featured in Ohio Legal Journals, Bar Association publications.
+Akron Law School's Alumni.
+The Career Services Office can assist you with obtaining the names of alumni in specific geographic regions.

+- A Lexis or Westlaw search for attorneys: Generate a list of possible contacts in a particular practice area (your search can be refined to seek Akron Law graduates who practice in your area of interest). - Professionals who have been featured in Ohio Legal Journals, Bar Association publications.
 Consider contacting such individuals or other professionals who have spoken at law-related programs you have attended. - LinkedIn (using search features to find Akron Law alumni or practice-area specific attorneys).